diedummydie/ButtonSwap3DSx/README.md

 On Xbox and PlayStation consoles, the **Accept/Action** button is in the bottom position, and the button for **Back/Cancel** is to the right.
 Nintendo layout is the opposite.
 Nintendo came first with the release of the NES in 1983, but some may prefer Xbox and PlayStation layout.

-Swaps A with B and X with Y, no other buttons affected.
+This swaps A with B and X with Y, no other buttons affected.
+Remains in effect until you restart.

 ## How to Use
 Install ButtonSwap.cia on your unlocked 3DS using a CIA manager like FBI.

 Launch the app, then press the Home button to get back to the normal 3DS menu to start a game.

-Remains in effect until you restart.

 ## Credits
 Memory patching code from BootNTR